HelmchenLabSoftware/Cascade/README.md

 > Please cite the [preprint](https://www.biorxiv.org/content/10.1101/2020.08.31.272450v1) as a reference for Cascade:
 >
-> Rupprecht P, Carta S, Hoffmann A, Echizen M, Kitamura K, Helmchen F\*, Friedrich RW\*, *A deep learning toolbox for noise-optimized, generalized spike inference from calcium imaging data*, bioRxiv, 2020.
+> Rupprecht P, Carta S, Hoffmann A, Echizen M, Kitamura K, Helmchen F\*, Friedrich RW\*, *A deep learning toolbox for noise-optimized, generalized spike inference from calcium imaging data*, bioRxiv (2020).
 >
 > (\* = co-senior authors)
 >
 > If you use the respective ground truth datasets directly, please also refer to the original papers and the associated dataset:
 >
-> Rupprecht P, Carta S, Hoffmann A, Echizen M, Kitamura K, Helmchen F\*, Friedrich RW\*, *A deep learning toolbox for noise-optimized, generalized spike inference from calcium imaging data*, bioRxiv, 2020, for datasets \#3-8, \#18-19 and \#27.
+> Rupprecht P, Carta S, Hoffmann A, Echizen M, Kitamura K, Helmchen F\*, Friedrich RW\*, *A deep learning toolbox for noise-optimized, generalized spike inference from calcium imaging data*, bioRxiv (2020), for datasets \#3-8, \#18-19 and \#27.
 >
 > Chen TW, Wardill TJ, Sun Y, Pulver SR, Renninger SL, Baohan A, Schreiter ER, Kerr RA, Orger MB, Jayaraman V, Looger LL.
 Ultrasensitive fluorescent proteins for imaging neuronal activity, Nature (2013), for datasets \#9 and \#14.
 >